fooeyround/aoc/README.md

 # Advent of Code!

-Each year is in a folder, such as `2023/`.
+Each year is in a folder.
-My answers are not going to be good.
+Some years take different approaches to structure.

+Languages used:
+    Rust:
+        - `2023`
+        - `2024`